Paw

 Treatment once ticks or fleas are detected

-If you spot fleas or ticks on your pet, don’t panic, there are safe, effective treatments available:
+If you discover fleas or ticks on your pet, effective treatment options are available:

-• - Home sprays and thorough vacuuming for your environment
+• Environmental treatments, including sprays and thorough vacuuming

 Need advice or treatment?
-We’re here to help.
-If you’re unsure which flea or tick prevention is right for your pet, or you’ve spotted something unusual, book a free consult today.
+If you’re unsure which flea or tick prevention is right for your pet, or you’ve noticed any signs of infestation, speak to your vet, who can advise on the most appropriate treatment.

 Links to related information: